menu

-When you are in Point Hope - Wainwright, you'll notice that it is more blue-collar than most other communities in America.
-48.60% of Point Hope - Wainwright’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Point Hope - Wainwright is a blue-collar town, with 48.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Point Hope - Wainwright is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Point Hope - Wainwright who work in teaching (9.18%), office and administrative support (9.07%), and maintenance occupations (8.53%).

-One of the nice things about Point Hope - Wainwright is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Point Hope - Wainwright is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The population of Point Hope - Wainwright has one of the lowest overall levels of education in the country: only 4.24% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.